Cá Hấp Gừng Xì Dầu Recipe

 • Oyster sauce: Adds thickness and a savory flavor to the sauce.

-• Sesame oil: A little sesame oil will help the fish retain its moisture while steaming.
+• Sesame oil: A little sesame oil will help the fish retain moisture while steaming.
 You’ll also use this ingredient in the sauce.

 • Rice wine: For making the sauce.